 Military spouse resolutions for PCS moves

 A PCS move is a new beginning: you can start fresh with people who don’t know anything about you.
 Sure, it’s exhausting to make new friends and get settled in a new place.
 But it’s also a chance to break bad habits and start again on a new road.
-In the past nine years, I have lived at four different military bases, one which was overseas.
+In the past nine years, I have lived at six different military bases, one which was overseas.
 I have worked a different job and made different types of friends at each duty station.
 Each move is an opportunity to ask:

 - How will I prioritize my time as a spouse, a parent, and a professional?

 - What hobbies or activities do I want to pursue at this new location?

 - What kind of friends am I looking for during the next two-three years?

 At our first married assignment, all our friends were young couples without children.
 I worked full-time, so we got together at restaurants on the weekends.
 At the next base, I had babies, so all my friends were from a local Mom’s playgroup.
 At our overseas station, I only found part-time work, so I focused on travel and exploring the local culture, then writing about it.
 Now I am back in the States with four out of five kids in school, so I can spend time exercising and working as a professional writer.
 ALL of those duty stations are now pieces of who I am.